Washer Door Locked in North York

 Some washers have an emergency release near the pump filter area.
 It must be used carefully because water may still be inside the machine.

-Field note: water inside the washer can keep the door locked
+Water inside the washer can keep the door locked

 A front-load washer door lock is a safety system.
 If the washer still has water inside, many machines will keep the door locked to prevent flooding.
 This is why a door lock problem is sometimes actually a drain problem.